AdguardTeam/AdguardKnowledgeBase/01.general/07.how-ad-blocking-works/docs.en.md

 To be displayed on a web page or in an app, the ad has to be loaded from a server first.
 To do so, the browser or the app needs to send a web request.
 The most basic way of preventing an ad from appearing on your screen is to block this request so it never reaches the server, and thus there's no reply.

-Basically, all AdGuard ad blocker products can block web requests according to the active filter rules.
+Basically, all AdGuard Ad Blocker products can block web requests according to the active filter rules.
 This method is very effective at stopping the ad, but it has some drawbacks.
 The most obvious one is: whatever place an ad was taking up will be left empty or occupied by an ad leftover.

 <a name="cosmetic"></a>